ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 request to the continuation URI and includes any fields it needs to modify.
 Fields that aren't included in the request are considered unchanged from the original request.

+When the AS receives a valid modification request, the AS MUST place the grant request into the _processing_ state and re-evaluate the authorization in the new context created by the update request.

 The client instance MAY include the `access_token` and `subject` fields as described in {{request-token}}
 and {{request-subject}}.
 Inclusion of these fields override any values in the initial request, which MAY trigger additional requirements and policies by the AS.
 For example, if the client instance is asking for